Ja-10/Calculator/README.md

 # Calculator
-This calculator program was designed using HTML,CSS and JavaScript.
+A simple calculator designed using HTML,CSS and JavaScript.